Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Introduction and statement of results

-In this work, we deviate from the standard set-ups in several aspects.
-We consider a \textit{non-Hermitian} matrix orthogonality on a general contour $\gamma \subset \mathbb{C}$.
-This means that no assumptions are made on $W$ that would ensure the presence of certain inner products associated to \eqref{pairing}.
-In our setting, there is no guarantee of existence and uniqueness for the MOPs, see also Section \ref{subsubsection: from matrix to scalar OPs}.
+A particular feature of the matrix orthogonality considered in this work is that the bilinear pairing \eqref{pairing} is \textit{not} an inner product, and therefore in our setting there is no guarantee that the MOPs $P_{j}^{\mathrm{L}}$ and $P_{j}^{\mathrm{R}}$ exist and are unique for every $j$ (except in the special case where $\gamma \subset \mathbb{R}$ and $W(z)$ is symmetric positive definite for every $z \in \gamma$), see also Section \ref{subsubsection: from matrix to scalar OPs} below.

 We will restrict our attention to \textit{rational} matrix weights, that is, each entry of $W$ is a rational function with no pole on $\gamma$.
-This type of matrix orthogonality arises in the theory of tiling models \cite{DK, BeD, Charlier}, see also Section \ref{section: applications}.
+This type of matrix orthogonality arises in the theory of tiling models \cite{DK}, see also Section \ref{section: applications}.
 Our main result will be valid under the following assumption on the weight $W$. \begin{assumption} The rational $r \times r$ matrix valued function $z \mapsto W(z)$ has no pole on $\gamma$ and is diagonalizable for all but finitely many $z \in \mathbb{C}$. \end{assumption} Since $W$ is rational, its eigenvalues $\lambda_{1},\ldots,\lambda_{r}$ are (branches of) meromorphic functions on $\mathbb{C}$.
 Assumption \ref{ass: weight diag} implies that for all but finitely many $z \in \mathbb{C}$, there exists an invertible $r \times r$ matrix $E(z)$ such that

 where $\Lambda(z) = \diag(\lambda_{1}(z),\ldots,\lambda_{r}(z))$.
 Note that it does not matter for us if $W$ fails to be diagonalizable for finitely many points on the contour $\gamma$ itself.
 Assumption \ref{ass: weight diag} essentially rules out the weights with a Jordan block structure.
 For example, the weight